 Why is it important to constantly monitor your competitor’s performance?

 You can easily review your competitor’s performance at a glance and scope out the competition by monitoring the best performance brands.
-DataHawk’s tools and intuitive charts give you access to the competitor’s overall performance.
+DataHawk’s Amazon seller tools and intuitive charts give you access to the competitor’s overall performance.
 You can see the number of active/inactive and new sellers, daily sales volume and revenue for brands and their products.
 Another way to help you effectively track Amazon competitors is to set up an alarm notification.
-The alert system will automatically notify you of the changes in competitor’s inventory, price, review, ratings, revenues, etc. So you are always one step ahead of the competition.
+The Amazon Alerts system at DataHawk will automatically notify you of the changes in competitor’s inventory, price, review, ratings, revenues, etc. You can use alerts like Amazon price change alert, Amazon BSR alert & Amazon rating alert.
+So you are always one step ahead of the competition.
 By gathering competitor’s data, it helps you get a clear image of where your business positions in the market.
 To sum up:

 - It gives you an idea of how you're doing as compared to your competitors.